Step 1. Log into my.harvard and search for the course in Course Search. It is possible to search by title, code, school or other identifying criteria.

 - The level – it must be a graduate course

-- The joint offerings – HSPH students can’t take a course if it is jointly offered at HSPH
+- The joint offerings – HSPH students can’t take a course if it is jointly offered at HSPH.
+They must enroll in the HSPH version of the course.

 - The cross-registration availability